 Canon 24-70mm f/2.8 L

-Canon EF 24-70mm f/2.8 L USM set to 40mm (77mm filters, 1.25 feet/0.38m close-focus, 32.1 oz./910g, about $1,400 used.) enlarge.
+Canon EF 24-70mm f/2.8 L USM set to 40mm (Metal 77mm filter thread, 1.25 feet/0.38m close-focus, 32.1 oz./910g, about $1,400 used.) enlarge.
 This free website's biggest source of support is when you use these links, especially these directly to it at Adorama or at Amazon, when you get anything, regardless of the country in which you live.
 Since it's been made for 15 years, there are also plenty available used at eBay (see How to Win at eBay).
 Thanks!
 Ken.

 NEW: Canon 24-70mm f/2.8 L II.
 Far more expensive and made mostly out of plastic, but astoundingly even better optically.
 I liked this original 24-70, but when I tried the new 24-70 2.8 II, I bought it!